 - 18.1.
 Staff, pupils and parents/carers are supported, via training, to understand the creation and sharing of sexual imagery, such as photos or videos, of under 18s is illegal.
 This includes images of pupils themselves if they are under the age of 18. - 18.2.
 Any disclosures/incidents that occur will follow the normal safeguarding practices and protocols for our school.
-We will also use the guidelines for responding to incidents, as set out in:

-Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk) produced by the UK Council for Internet Safety.
+We will also use the guidelines for responding to incidents, as set out in: Sharing nudes and semi-nudes: advice for education settings working with children and young people GOV.UK (www.gov.uk) produced by the UK Council for Internet Safety.
 The DSL will inform parents/carers of any incidents.

-19. Child on Child Abuse
+19. Child on Child Abuse including sexual violence and sexual harassment.

 - 19.1.
 John Colet School believes that all children have a right to attend school and learn in a safe environment free from harm by both adults and other pupils.
 We recognise that some safeguarding concerns can occur via child on child abuse. - 19.2.
-All staff operate a zero-tolerance policy to child on child abuse and will not pass off incidents as 'banter' or 'just growing up'. - 19.3.
-All staff recognise that child on child issues may include, but may not be limited to: - □ Bullying (including cyber bullying) - □ Racial abuse - Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - □ Sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party (Harmful sexual behaviour HSB) - □ Abuse related to sexual orientation or identity - □ Sending nude or semi-nude images (consensual & non-consensual) - □ Upskirting and initiation/hazing type violence and rituals - □ Emotional abuse - □ Abuse within intimate partner relationships - 19.4.
+All staff operate a zero-tolerance policy to child on child abuse and will not pass off incidents as 'banter' or 'just growing up'.

+19.3.
+All staff recognise that child on child issues may include, but may not be limited to: □ Bullying (including cyber bullying)□ Racial abuse □ Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm □ Sexual violence and sexual harassment ☐ Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party (Harmful sexual behaviour HSB) ☐ Abuse related to sexual orientation or identity ☐ Sending nude or semi-nude images (consensual & non-consensual) ☐ Upskirting and initiation/hazing type violence and rituals □ Emotional abuse □ Abuse within intimate partner relationships

+- 19.4.
 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 Incidents of child on child abuse must be reported to the DSL, who will refer to the appropriate agencies as required. - 19.5.
-The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or CLA - Whether the perpetrator has previously tried to harm or intimidate pupils - Any concerns about the intentions of the alleged perpetrator - How to best support and protect the victim and alleged perpetrator as well as any other children who may have been involved or impacted. - Risk assessments and safety planning will be created in conjunction with external professionals.
+The following will be considered when dealing with incidents: